Keyboard layout: Shift key

 Shift key: when one presses shift and a letter, it will capitalize the letter pressed with the shift key.
-Another use is to type more symbols than appear to be available, for instance the semi-colon key is accompanied with a colon symbol on the top.
+Another use is to type more symbols than appear to be available, for instance, the semi-colon key is accompanied by a colon symbol on the top.
 To type a semi-colon, the key is pressed without pressing any other key.
 To type a colon, both this key and the Shift key are pressed concurrently.
 (Some systems make provision for users with mobility impairment by allowing the Shift key to be pressed first and then the desired symbol key).

 Menu key, Command key, Windows key

-The Menu key or Application key is a key found on Windows-oriented computer keyboards: on Apple keyboard the same function is provided by the Command key (labelled ⌘).
+The Menu key or Application key is a key found on Windows-oriented computer keyboards: on Apple keyboards, the same function is provided by the Command key (labelled ⌘).
 It is used to launch a context menu with the keyboard rather than with the usual right mouse button.
 The key's symbol is usually a small icon depicting a cursor hovering above a menu.
-On some Samsung keyboards the cursor in the icon is not present, showing the menu only.
+On some Samsung keyboards, the cursor in the icon is not present, showing the menu only.
 This key was created at the same time as the Windows key.
 This key is normally used when the right mouse button is not present on the mouse.
 Some Windows public terminals do not have a Menu key on their keyboard to prevent users from right-clicking (however, in many Windows applications, a similar functionality can be invoked with the Shift+F10 keyboard shortcut).

 The Windows key opens the 'Start' (applications) menu.